vaionicle/vaionicle.github.io/posts/3D-Printers/Creality-3D v2.md

 ### Boards

-Until now, Creality release two main board versions of the Ender 3 v2 printer.
-The v4.2.2 and 4.2.7 (look below).
+Until now, Creality has released two main board versions for the Ender 3 v2 printer.
+The v4.2.2 and 4.2.7 version (look below).

 > 4.2.2